Monterey Old Vines Pinot Noir 2008

 Fine river silt mixed with sand and gravel

 Vine age: 35 years old

 Hand harvested grapes — 100 % destemmed but not crushed.
 Fermented in T-Bins.
 Cap manually punched down twice a day during fermentation.
-Minimal cold soak and 12 days total average cuvaison.
-Aged an average of 18 months in French oak barrels: 25% new oak from Tonnellerie Rousseau.
-Bottled unfined and unfiltered on June 2nd of 2009.
-Released July, 2009.
+Minimal cold soak and 28 days total average cuvaison.
+Aged an average of 30 months in French oak barrels: 25% new oak from Tonnellerie Rousseau (Allegro barrel).
+Bottled unfined and unfiltered in July 2011.
+Released February 2012.

 WINEMAKERS TASTING NOTES AND COMMENTSLike a mouthful of cherry pie, this jammy old-vine Pinot Noir is redolent of ripe Bing cherries, with brown sugar and pie-crust notes from judicious new French oak barrel age (Rousseau “Allegro”).
 Offering immediate pleasure, the wine is plump, juicy and soft, yet remarkably complex: a result of sustainably farmed, balanced older vines rooted deep into the silt, sand and gravel soils of the Salinas River Valley of Monterey.